 4. Spend a Day on Otsego Lake

-If you’re looking for a place to commandeer a vessel (or rent a kayak) you can head down to the Lake Front Hotel and inquire about prices at the booth by the lake.
-If you’re hungry, I’ve also grabbed food at their restaurant several times, but more on that in a bit.
+For a place to commandeer a vessel (or rent a kayak) you can head down to the Lake Front Hotel.
+You can inquire about prices at the booth by the lake.

-If you’re up in the summer months, having lunch and a couple of drinks on the water is one of the most fun and relaxing experiences that you can have in Cooperstown.
+In the summer months, having lunch and a couple of drinks on the water is one of the most fun and relaxing experiences that you can have in Cooperstown.
 The weather really does heat up despite how far north the town is!

 5. Peruse the Memorabilia at the Iconic Shops on Main Street